Julieta-VC/julieta-vc.github.io/_pages/research.md

 2. From Protests to Polls: Evidence of Mass Political Participation in the Chilean Uprising
 3. Path Dependency in the Emergence of Women’s Movements: Class Composition and Activism in Universities
 4. When the Community Provides for Itself: A Look at the Effect of the Black Panther Party’s People’s Free Medical Clinics on Public Health Expenditure (with Laura Agosto)
-5. Political Life Cycles and Dispute Onset (with Alastair Smith)